simepavlic/math-solver/README.md

 * keras version: 2.6.0

 ## Setup
-To install required packages for project, execute from project root:
+To install required packages for project:

 ```
-$ pip install -r /path/to/requirements.txt
+$ pip install -r requirements.txt
 ```

-To run app on your localhost:5000, execute from project root:
+To run app on your localhost:5000:

 ```
 $ python app.py